epickrram/blog-images/drafts/2016_04/further_along_the_stack.md

 [`ip_rcv`](http://lxr.free-electrons.com/source/net/ipv4/ip_input.c?v=4.0#L376) starts by getting its own copy of the incoming packet, copying if the packet is already shared.
-If the copy fails due to lack of memory, then the packet is discarded, and the `Discard` count of ipstats is incremented.
-Other checks made at this point include the IP checksum, header-length check and truncation check, each of which update the relevant metrics in the ipstats table.
+If the copy fails due to lack of memory, then the packet is discarded, and the `Discard` count of the global ip statistics table is incremented.
+Other checks made at this point include the IP checksum, header-length check and truncation check, each of which update the relevant metrics.

 Before calling the `ip_rcv_finish` function, the packet is diverted through the `netfilter` module where software-based